The great thing about affiliate marketing is that you don’t need any pre-existing experience or (technical) know-how to get started.

 After you’ve got a solid grasp about the key principles behind affiliate marketing and you’ve picked a niche, it’s time to launch your site.

-In order to give your affiliate site’s design a massive head start, check out my affiliate starter templates which are built on Kadence.
+In order to give your affiliate site’s design a massive head start, check out my affiliate starter themes which are built on the Kadence theme.